 Map, Print, and Globe Information

 We will list your antique map, print, or globe on our web site, for up to twelve months, at no cost to you.
 Our sales commission (30%) only applies if the item(s) is sold.
-To find out more about this service, please email us simply by clicking on email@example.com and providing a description of your item(s) along with a daytime phone number.
+To find out more about this service, please email us with out contact form and provide a description of your item(s) along with a daytime phone number.

 Descriptions of antique maps for sale in our website catalog are as complete as possible.
 Map sizes are mostly in inches and measured to the nearest inch.
 Many of the items have a full screen photo blow-up.
 Simply place your cursor on the thumbnail image shown next to each description and click once.